wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_single_node_cluster.rst

 .. note::
   Now, that the Wazuh API is installed, we strongly recommend securing the API.
-In the following document :ref:`securing_api` you will learn how to enable the HTTPS communication, how to change the default user and password and more.
+In the following document :ref:`securing_api` you will learn how to enable the HTTPS communication, how to change the default credentials and more.

 .. _wazuh_server_single_node_filebeat: